nvosta/UncertaintyQuantification/README.md

 2. Department of Cardiology, division Heart and Lungs, University Medical Center Utrecht, Utrecht, the Netherlands.
 3. Dept of Cardiology, Oslo University Hospital and University of Oslo, Norway

+# Code
+Run main.py to create digital twins of the virtual patients Run postprocessing_validation_virtual.py to view strain and estimated tissue properties

 # Abstract

 ## Introduction